 Only those persons listed on a parents authorisation form shall be given access to the child.
 Where there is a major concern regarding the well being of the child the authorised supervisor will take the following steps:

 In cases of court orders issued by the Family Court which denies the non custodial parent access to the child, the Director must be given a copy of the court order.
 The Director cannot deny access to the child unless the relevant document has been sighted.
 The centre must have a copy of the order and any alterations registered by the court.

 Recording Children's Progress

 The Centre is required to keep development records of your child’s progress.
 These are in the form of portfolios, the information in these portfolios is accessed during the year to develop a program around your child's needs encompassing the new ideals of the Emergent Curriculum.
 Currently these records cover your child’s development in the following areas:

-Physical, Social, Language, Emotional and Intellectual – By doing this staff are better able to plan the teaching program to meet the needs of the individual and group.
+Physical, Social, Emotional, Language, Literacy and Numeracy – By doing this staff are better able to plan the teaching program to meet the needs of the individual and group.

 If the staff identifies a child who may need special education or medical help we would speak to you and can work in close liaison with other professional agencies e. g. speech therapists and physiotherapists.